-While all of the above-listed professionals can provide treatment for ADHD, only certain medical professionals can prescribe medication and perform thorough physical evaluations to rule out other possible causes of symptoms.
-These professionals are physicians (either medical doctor or doctor of osteopathy), nurse practitioners, and physician assistants under the supervision of a doctor.
+One major question for newly diagnosed people is: Who can prescribe ADHD medications?
+While all of the professionals listed above can treat ADHD, only certain ones can prescribe medication and do thorough physical evaluations to rule out other possible causes of symptoms.
+These professionals are doctors (either a medical doctor or doctor of osteopathy), nurse practitioners, and physician assistants supervised by a doctor.

-Because medication is a key part of ADHD treatment, it is important that all of the members of your treatment team communicate with each other on a regular basis.
+Because medication is a key part of ADHD treatment, it is important that all members of your treatment team communicate with each other on a regular basis.

 Your Child's Health Care Team

-Other members of your child's care team may include nurses, nurse practitioners, physician assistants, social workers, and other therapists (such as counselors and family therapists).
+Other members of your child's care team may be nurses, nurse practitioners, physician assistants, social workers, and other therapists (such as counselors and family therapists).

-If your child needs medication, the doctor or nurse practitioner will decide on the medication and monitor symptoms and side effects while an appropriate dose is found.
+If your child needs medication, the doctor or nurse practitioner will decide on the medication and monitor symptoms and side effects until the right dose is found.
 The diagnostic process also should rule out any other disorders that may look like ADHD.